apintok/nslogify/README.md

 - :package: The extension is built using Parcel Bundler.
 - 🚧 Working still to have it published for any one who wants to use it.
 There are a lot of things to consider and I am trying to make sure the first version at least works.
 - 👽 Open for help while developing.
 Just let me know if you want to.
-## Deploy
+## Local Installation

-To install this web extension in Firefox locally, *__only__* the following file structure is needed in order for it to work:
+To install this web extension locally for Firefox, *__only__* the following file structure is needed in order for it to work:

 ```bash
     nslogify/